History of Oduduwa in Yorubaland: Read the fascinating story

 Oduduwa is a god (orisha) in the Yoruba community.
 He is revered as the founder of the community.
 He is also known as Oòdua, Ooduwa, or Odudua.

-He was an emissary from a community called Oke-Ora in the 12th century.
+Oduduwa was an emissary from a community called Oke-Ora in the 12th century.
 Once he got to the city of Ife, commonly called Ile-Ife, he found a new home where he settled and started the community.
 He is a source of cultural identity and kingship in Yorubaland.

-What is Oduduwa the god of?
+What is Oduduwa, the god of?

-What is the origin of Oduduwa?
+What is the story of Oduduwa in Yoruba?

 There are various stories about the deity's origin.
 These versions of the story are explored below.